30 FUN Canada Facts That Will Blow Your Mind

 9.)
 There was a war in Canada called the “Beaver Wars.”

-No, really, there was.
-But despite the name, it was a pretty brutal conflict and is considered one of the most bloody in North American history.
-Basically, in the 17th century, the Iroquians wanted to dominate the fur trade in the region and enlisted the help of England.
+Despite the cute name, it was a pretty brutal conflict and is considered one of the most bloody in North American history.
+In the 17th century, the Iroquois wanted to dominate the fur trade in the region and enlisted the help of England.
 Rival nations sought the help of France.
 The result?
 Bloodshed that ended in a stalemate.

 10.)
 Canada’s national animal is actually a beaver.